mlms13/bs-decode/docs/working-with-errors.md

 ]
 ```

-You'll note that this is a polymorphic variant, allowing you to customize the underlying kinds of errors.

-The simplified error type, used as the payload of the Result's `Error` constructor, looks something like:
+The full error structure (where the base `Val` errors hold the failure type above) looks like:

 ```reasonml
 type t =